-One of the most beautiful buildings on the square is the 15th century Deutsche Haus, with a late Renaissance facade and statue of Bacchus, the god of wine and frivolity.
+One of the most beautiful buildings on the square is the 15th century Deutsche Haus.
+It has a late Renaissance facade and statue of Bacchus, the god of wine and frivolity.

 It boasts a richly decorated altar and a Franconian “pretzel window,” which was once donated by the bakers guild.
 The tower is open on weekends for climbing.

-5. Nordlingen, A Gem Tucked In A Crater
+6. Nordlingen, A Gem Tucked In A Crater

 With Rothenburg and Dinkelsbuhl, it’s one of three medieval walled towns on the Romantic Road.
 To me, there’s nothing more romantic than an orange-roofed wall city.
 There are so few in existence.

-Aside from medieval cuteness, Nordlingen’s claim to fame is that it was built -- unintentionally -- inside a massive meteoric crater, called the Ries Crater.
+Aside from medieval cuteness, Nordlingen’s claim to fame is that it was built — unintentionally — inside a massive meteoric crater, called the Ries Crater.
 16 miles in diameter, the crater was created 14 million years ago when a meteorite struck the ground.

 I can’t say I’ve ever visited a crater town before.
 Even more interesting is that, until 1960, the natives had no idea their town was “cratered.”

 Climb the tower steps for a great view of the town.
 But be forewarned, the tower is extremely narrow.
 As at Rothenburg’s Town Hall tower, you don’t pay until you’re at the top.

 Just south of Nordlingen lies Harburg, home to the 11th century Harburg Castle.
 Harburg Castle is my kind of castle.

 A visit to the complex, which looms over the Wornitz River, will transport you back to the Middle Ages.
 I mean just look at those pointy towers and criss cross shutters. *swoons*

 You can explore on your own, but it’s best to take the guided tour where you’ll see more rooms and hear about the castle’s ghosts.
 Be sure to peak through the arrow slits.

 If you fancy a castle stay, you can also book a room for the night.
 And take time to stroll through the pretty Altstadt.

 Augsburg is one of Germany’s oldest and most underrated cities.
-The largest city on the Romantic Road
+It’s largest city on the Romantic Road